LISTEN TO THIS ARTICLE

 Then they added agent-specific features: tool call tracking, multi-step trace visualization, automatic cost attribution per agent run.
 They're betting that the future of LLM observability is agent-native.
 Instead of bolting agent support onto traditional APM tools, they're building from the ground up with agents as the primary abstraction.

 The bet makes sense.
 Agents aren't going away.
 If anything, the trend is accelerating.
-The coding agent adoption study found that agent contributions to mobile repos grew 47% quarter-over-quarter in 2025.
+The coding agent adoption study found that Android projects received twice as many AI-authored pull requests as iOS projects, with thousands of agent-generated contributions across the mobile ecosystem in just six months (May-November 2025).
 These agents aren't one-shot scripts.
 They're multi-step, tool-using systems that need production monitoring.

 But Helicone still has the sampling problem.
 They can capture full traces, but evaluating those traces at scale requires either massive compute or aggressive sampling.
 Neither solution is satisfying.